ruanformigoni/gameimage/README.md

 - [x] Simplicity:
-  - [x] No need to install an emulator or wine to run your games, they are downloaded as appimages and packaged with the game.
+  - [x] No need to install an emulator or wine to run your games, they are downloaded as images and packaged with the game.
   - [x] Each game config/saves are in the same folder as the `flatimage`/`appimage` by default (it can be changed to use global ~/.config).
 Which simplifies backups.
 - [x] Usability: get your game running with a double click on a fresh linux install, no dependencies required.
-- [x] Storage: Smaller file sizes than loose files, since appimage uses squashfs.
+- [x] Storage: Smaller file sizes than loose files, since the images uses squashfs/dwarfs.

 ![](doc/not-aidan-tutorial.mp4){width=1000px}